 Heidi’s practice is non-pathologizing and focuses on self-awareness, identity, life transitions, mental health, alcohol and substance abuse and dependence, women’s issues, communication, interpersonal relationships, anxiety, depression, prolonged grief, and mindfulness.
 Heidi’s previous careers as both an actress and massage therapist anchor her attentions towards storytelling and the mind-body connection.

 Dalton is passionate about working with clients.
 He honors and respects the value of the client-therapist relationship and the vulnerability that exists for the client.
 He has a strong focus on creating a safe space that honors the client's overall well-being and sense of agency.
-He is committed to helping the client find awareness and understanding of self.
-This can help the client better position them to address matters related to mental health, life transitions, and other personal, familial, and cultural matters.
+He is also committed to helping the client find awareness and understanding of self, which includes mental health, life transitions, and other personal, familial, and cultural matters.
 Dalton has a strong emphasis on working with clients who have struggled with addiction.
 He believes his life experiential knowledge on addiction gives him the compassion and clinical rigor to help clients with substance and alcohol.

 Dalton graduated with honors from California Southern University with a Master of Arts in Psychology.
 He completed his trainee work through practicum at APLA Health and has been trained in various therapeutic modalities.
-He utilizes a Person-Centered approach and especailly enjoys using Internal Family Systems approach to help clients address conflicting parts of themselves.
-He also utilizes Cognitive Behavioral Therapy and Strength-Based approach interlaced with Motivational Interviewing and other modalities that best serve the client.
+He utilizes a Person-Centered approach and especially enjoys using Internal Family Systems approach to help clients address conflicting parts of themselves.
+He also utilizes Cognitive Behavioral Therapy and a strengths-based approach interlaced with Motivational Interviewing and other modalities that best serve the client.

 Dalton believes humor is an important component to good therapy.